 View fact sheet in English, Spanish or Creole.

 FPL WILL NEVER:

-- Demand immediate payment with a prepaid card or wire transfer through services such as MoneyPak, Zelle or Venmo, to avoid service disconnection.
+- FPL WILL NEVER demand immediate payment with a prepaid card, gift card, cryptocurrency or wire transfer through services such as MoneyPak, Zelle or Venmo, to avoid service disconnection.

 - If this happens to you, take action: